daveydee33/restaurant-reviews/README.md

 10. Login with User account and test features
 11. Login with Admin account and test features
 12. Try to access forbidden routes (/users) from a non-admin account
-13. Try to access pages while logged out
+13. Try to access pages while logged out (/restaurants)
-14. Try to access pages that don't exist
+14. Try to access pages that don't exist (/nothing)

-## Known Issues
+## Notes
-* The login session expires after 30 minutes, and do not automatically refresh.
-*
+* To increase the login sesison validity, we can increase the `JWT_ACCESS_EXPIRATION_MINUTES` value in the `server/.env` file.